Shadowdrums/Scripting-AI-BoB/README.md

 # Scripting-AI-BoB
 This is a basic AI designed to learn python scripting

-The learning_with_nlp() function is the main function that utilizes OpenAI's API to generate Python scripts based on a given goal.
-The function starts by prompting the user to provide a goal for the script they want to generate.
+This is a Python script that uses OpenAI's API and Natural Language Processing (NLP) techniques to generate Python scripts based on a user-specified goal.
+The generated script is then evaluated by the user to determine if it has achieved the intended goal.

-Then, the function enters a loop that generates Python scripts and prompts the user for feedback on each script.
-The loop will continue until the user confirms that a generated script has achieved the goal.
+The script first imports the required libraries and sets up the OpenAI API key.
+It also creates a database (if it doesn't already exist) to store the generated scripts.

-In each iteration of the loop, the function uses OpenAI's Completion API to generate a Python script that achieves the provided goal.
-The API is called twice, once with the davinci engine and once with the text-davinci-002 engine.
-The davinci engine is a more powerful language model than text-davinci-002, but it also has higher costs.
-Therefore, using both engines can help balance the cost and performance of the script generation process.
+The generate_script() function takes a goal (specified by the user) and uses it as a prompt to generate a Python script using OpenAI's text generation model.
+The generated script is then cleaned up to remove any unwanted characters and stored in a file.
+The function returns the generated script.

-After generating a Python script, the function uses the SentimentIntensityAnalyzer from the Natural Language Toolkit (NLTK) library to analyze the sentiment of the script.
-The sentiment analysis can help identify any potential issues with the generated script that may need to be addressed.
+The analyze_sentiment() function takes a script and uses the SentimentIntensityAnalyzer from the Natural Language Toolkit (NLTK) to determine the sentiment (positive, negative or neutral) of the script.

-The generated script is then printed to the console, and the user is prompted to confirm whether or not the script has achieved the goal.
-If the user confirms that the goal has been achieved, the generated script is stored in a SQLite database.
-If not, the loop continues and generates a new script.
+The learning_with_nlp() function is the main function that drives the script.
+It prompts the user to enter a goal for the script and then generates a Python script based on that goal.
+The user is then asked to evaluate the script and provide feedback.
+If the generated script did not achieve the goal, a new script is generated based on the same goal.
+The process continues until the user is satisfied with the generated script.

-Finally, the function cleans up the generated script by removing any characters that are not alphanumeric or commonly used in Python code.
-The cleaned script is then written to a file with a unique name based on the current timestamp.
+Overall, this script demonstrates how NLP and machine learning can be used to automate the process of generating code, making it easier and more efficient for developers to write programs.